ptitodd/eln-control-panel/README.md

-# eln-control-panel
+# ELN Control Panel
-This is a control panel specific to ELN's twitch stream. probably not worth much to anyone other than us.
-Might be something interesting in the future.
+The ELN Control Panel is a series of open source applications and servers that combine to make an incredibly robust twitch streaming system.